enniej/Machine-Learning-Models-in-Multimodal-Breast-Cancer-Diagnosis/README.md

 ## **Access to Full Details**

-For detailed explanations, refer to the `Breast Cancer prediction.pdf` in this repository, which outlines:
+For detailed explanations, refer to the `Breast Cancer prediction.pdf` in this repository which outlines:
 - Methodology
 - Implementation
 - Results and analysis